fangq/mmc/README.md

       su -c 'yum install gcc'

 To compile the binary with multi-threaded computing via OpenMP, your gcc version should be at least 4.0.
 To compile the binary supporting SSE4 instructions, gcc version should be at least 4.3.4.
-For windows users, you should install Cygwin64 [3].
-During the installation, please select `mingw64-x86_64-gcc` and make packages.
-You should also install LibGW32C library [4] and copy the missing header files from `GnuWin32\include\glibc` to `C:\cygwin64\usr\include` when you compile the code (these files typically include `ieee754.h`, `features.h`, `endian.h`, `bits/`, `gnu/`, `sys/cdefs.h`, `sys/ioctl.h` and `sys/ttydefaults.h`).
-For Mac OS X users, you need to install the mp-gcc4.x series from MacPorts or Homebrew and use the instructions below to compile the MMC source code.
+For windows users, you should install Cygwin64 [3] or MSYS2.
+During the installation, please select mingw64-x86_64-gcc and make packages.
+For Mac OS X users, you need to install the mp-gcc4.x or newer gcc from MacPorts or Homebrew and use the instructions below to compile the MMC source code.

 To compile the program, you should first navigate into the mmc/src folder, and